Skip to main content

 Enabling NitroPack: install the WordPress plugin, sign up, paste the site ID.
 Optimization happens in NitroPack's cloud — no server-side config.

-Enabling the equivalent in mod_pagespeed 1.1 (nginx config, one-time):
+Then enable the filters (nginx config, one-time):

 pagespeed on;